Comeback (sports): Association football

 Real Madrid completed three successful comebacks in the 2021–22 UEFA Champions League knockout phase.
 In the Round of 16, Paris Saint-Germain F.C. led Real in the aggregate score 2–0 with about 30 minutes left to be played.
-Karim Benzema made a hat-trick in just 17 minutes to take the Spanish side to the next round, in Quarter-finals, after defeating Chelsea Football Club 1–3 at Stamford Bridge on the first leg with another hat-trick by Benzema.
-Madrid allowed three goals in the second leg at Estadio Santiago Bernabéu to lose the advantage 4–3, then Rodrygo Goes made a late goal in the 80th minute to even the aggregate, assisted by Luka Modrić, in the subsequent extra-time.
-Benzema scored with a header once more to reach the Semi-finals, on this round, after losing 4–3 to Manchester City at City of Manchester Stadium, a match that had Madrid being two goals behind three times (2–0, 3–1 and 4–2).
-Riyad Mahrez scored late in the second half of the second leg to apparently secure a final berth for City, however, Rodrygo made a double in the 90th and 91st minutes to equalize the semi-final.
-Later Benzema successfully took a penalty in the fifth minute of the extra time to put Real ahead of the aggregate for the first time.
-The match ended 3–1 and Los Blancos reached the final, eventually winning it with a goal by Vinicius Jr. and an outstanding performance by goalkeeper Thibaut Courtois on 28 May 2022 at the Stade de France in Saint-Denis.
+Karim Benzema made a hat-trick in just 17 minutes to take the Spanish side to the next round.
+Later in the quarter-finals, after defeating Chelsea Football Club 1–3 at Stamford Bridge on the first leg with another hat-trick by Benzema, Madrid allowed three goals in the second leg at home to lose the advantage and fall behind 4–3 on aggregate.
+However, Rodrygo made a late goal in the 80th minute to even the aggregate, assisted by Luka Modrić, and in the subsequent extra time, Benzema scored with a header once more to help his team to reach the semi-finals.
+In this round, after losing 4–3 to Manchester City at the City of Manchester Stadium, Riyad Mahrez scored late in the second half of the second leg to put City 5-3 ahead and appear to secure a place in the final for City, however, Rodrygo made a double in the 90th and 91st minutes to equal the tie at 5-5 on aggregate.
+In extra time, Benzema successfully took a penalty in the 95th minute to put Real ahead on aggregate 6–5, allowing Madrid to reach the final, which they later won.

+LASK advanced after a comeback.
+Although C. McGregor’s goal in the second legged of Celtic F.C. led against LASK make a 4–0 lead, Florian Flecker’s 90th minute 4–4 goal brought the match to extra time of the 2026–27 UEFA Champions League qualifying Play-off round and Samuel Adeniran’s second goal in 109 minutes make a 5–4 comeback for LASK to advance the league stage.

-The biggest comeback in World Cup history is considered to be Portugal's 5-3 victory over North Korea in the 1966 quarter-final.
-North Korea stunned everyone by going up 3-0 in the first half, but Portugal, led by Eusebio, scored four goals to turn the game around.
+The biggest comeback in World Cup history is considered to be Portugal's 5–3 victory over North Korea in the 1966 quarter-final.
+North Korea stunned everyone by going up 3–0 in the first half, but Portugal, led by Eusébio, scored five goals (the first four by Eusébio) to turn the game around.